tytydraco/yessleep/out/My_sister_said_her_boyfriend_was_acting_weird_Im_starting_to_believe_her.md

 “I’m not”….

 I was lying.
 I didn’t know why, but I didn’t want to go in.
 Maybe it was intuition.
 Maybe I watched too many scary movies.
-I don’t know, but I found myself standing there alone.
+I don’t know, but I must’ve zone out.
+I found myself standing there alone.
 Preston and Gina, already in the building, beckoning me forward.

 Each step was heavy, boulders tied to my feet.
 I took a deep breath and thought to myself.
 “Man up, you’ve walked into a hundred abandoned buildings.
 This one’s no different.
 This isn’t a movie, it’s real life.”